Celebrate Juneteenth all Month at these Live Events

 June 2, 2021 at 7 PM via Zoom (Free).

 In On Juneteenth, Pulitzer Prize-winning historian Annette Gordon-Reed tells the story of Juneteenth’s importance to American history.
 Joining Annette Gordon-Reed in conversation will be OCAAHS Board Member Rev. Halliard Brown, and Montpelier staff.
 Sponsored by the National Archives.
-Register here!
+Watch here!

 June 19, 2021 11AM-12:30PM in person & via YouTube (Free).